Professional Masseur: Job Description & Career Requirements

 How to Become a Masseur

 Masseurs can find employment opportunities in spas, hotels and fitness centers.
-Many Masseurs are self-employed and need to have the ability to build a client base for consistent success.
+The BLS predicted much faster than average employment growth of 23% for massage therapists from 2012-2022.
+Many masseurs are self-employed and need to have the ability to build a client base for consistent success.
 According to the U.S. Bureau of Labor Statistics, www.bls.gov, the median hourly wage for a massage therapist in May 2012 was $17.29.

-Related to Masseur: Job Description and Requirements for Becoming a Professional Masseur
+Related to Professional Masseur: Job Description & Career Requirements

 - Recently Updated